martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 `hx` URI:

 ```
-POST hxr:///0/a/b#/uri HTTP/1.1
+POST hxr:///0/a/h/location?201 HTTP/1.1
 Host: example.com

-add_item: c=hx:///0/a/b#/items/b
+add_item: c=@hx:///0/a/b?ct=example%2fexample+json#/items/b
 ```

 If the server understands the `hxr` URI scheme, it dereferences that URI to determine the target of the request.
 The value from /items/b (using JSON Pointer {{?RFC6901}}) is copied using the `hx` URI scheme.

-Note that it can be seen that though the initial POST request that establishes the transaction is not idempotent, the client is able to construct subsequent requests in a way that ensures that they are conditional on the outcome of that request.
+Note that it can be seen that though the initial POST request that creates the resource is not idempotent, the client is able to construct the next request in a way that ensures that they are conditional on the outcome of that request.
 This ensures that the transaction does not complete unless all requests are successful.

 ## Conventions and Definitions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}}
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

 ## Terminology

 This document uses terminology from HTTP {{!HTTP}}.
 The phrase HTTP URI is used to refer to http:// and https:// URIs collectively.
-This document is only capable of identifying requests that are sent over secured transports.
+However, this document is only capable of identifying requests that are sent over secured transports.